Simulation Center

 The Simulation Center at PCOM South Georgia allows graduate and medical students to develop essential skills in clinical practice, patient care, surgery and more.

-The brand new, state-of-the-art facility provides students with opportunities to practice
+The brand new, state-of-the-art facility provides learners with opportunities to practice

 diagnosis and treatment techniques prior to caring for real patients.
 Advanced patient